MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-finops-upgrades.md

 ---

-# Troubleshoot issues related to upgrades of Finance and Operations apps
+# Troubleshoot issues from upgrades of Finance and Operations apps

 [!include [banner](../../includes/banner.md)]